The cannabis active. The tobacco carrier. Both credentialed in the same public place. Neither one of them hides behind the brand.

 Cheekyleaf is the open, neutral leaf-provenance registry.
 Any cultivator, any grower, can credential their leaf there.
 Mostly Rollie's was built on top of Cheekyleaf from day one, but the rail belongs to nobody and to everybody.

-A Certificate of Analysis validates one specific batch.
+A Certificate of Analysis validates one specific batch, drawn at one specific moment.
 It cannot speak for the cultivar across all time.
-Microbial results expire in about six months; pesticide and heavy-metal results are batch-specific.
-When the batch sells through, the COA's job for that batch is done.
+Microbial results expire in roughly six months.
+Pesticide and heavy-metal results are batch-specific.
+When the batch sells through, the COA's job for that batch is finished.

-What survives, and where Cheekyleaf's value lives, is the longitudinal record.
-A cultivar with eighteen months of clean batches on the registry is a credentialed cultivar.
-The COA earns its keep for the batch's life; the record earns forever.
+What survives, and where Cheekyleaf's value actually lives, is the longitudinal record.
+A cultivar with eighteen months of clean batches on the registry is a credentialed cultivar, and that credibility belongs to the farm, not the brand.
+The COA earns its keep for the life of the batch.
+The record earns forever.

-A pack of Mostly Rollie's manufactured today carries forward to its expiry date with its own provenance.
-After the pack is gone, the cultivar pages it pointed to continue to accumulate evidence with every subsequent batch.
+A pack of Mostly Rollie's manufactured today carries forward to its expiry date with its own provenance attached.
+After the pack is gone, the cultivar pages it pointed to continue to accumulate evidence with every subsequent batch from the same farm.
+The trail keeps writing itself.